jeromeguillaume/kong-plugin-soap-xml-handling/LOADTESTING.md

 - The Performance test duration is 15 minutes
   - The K6 scripts are configured to reach the limit of the Kong node (CPU or Memory) and to use all the physical ressources allocated
   - Have `spec.parallelism: 1` in [k6-TestRun.yaml](/loadTesting/k6/k6-TestRun.yaml)
+  - There is a ramp up phase of 90 s then the 15 min test
 - The Endurance test duration is 24 hours
   - Have `spec.parallelism: 10` in [k6-TestRun.yaml](/loadTesting/k6/k6-TestRun.yaml) for stability and avoid the K6 `failed` status
 - At the end of the K6 execution: